 35+ years experience developing technologies for life sciences and chemical and biological defense

-Former DARPA Program Manager, visiting scholar at the Wyss Institute for Bio-Inspired Engineering at Harvard Medical School, and Co-Founder of Soft Robotics, Inc.
+Former DARPA Program Manager, visiting scholar, Wyss Institute for Bio-Inspired Engineering at Harvard Medical School; Co-Founder of Soft Robotics, Inc.

 PhD, Physical Chemistry, Harvard University; BS, Chemistry, CCNY

 25+ years experience in intellectual property/corporate law and working in technology startups from founding to exit

 Member, Board of Trustees at Boston Children's Hospital, work experience includes Kenyon & Kenyon, Anderson Consulting, and Surface Logix

 JD, Duke University School of Law; BSE, Biomedical Engineering & Electrical Engineering, Duke University

 John Marota, MD, PhD